rmsrosa/nbjoint/docs/source/overview.md

 12.00-Alice's_Evidence.ipynb
 ```

-The function `bind()` then reads the notebooks and *binds* them accordingly.
+The function `joint()` then reads the notebooks and *joints* them accordingly.
 In particular, the following table of contents is added to the file indicated by the key `toc_nb_name` in the configuration file:

 ```text
 Table of Contents